 A scatter file is a textual description of the memory layout and code and data placement.
 It is used for more complex cases where you require complete control over the grouping and placement of image components.
 To use a scatter file, specify --scatter=filename at the command-line.

-The PI scatter-loading keyword is not supported in AArch64 state.
+specifyscatter=77 rename at the command-line.
+Note The PI scatter-loading keyword is not supported in AArch64 state.